evykassirer/playing-the-internship-game/docs/1-Applying/how_to_apply.md

 However - I tend to not ask for referals or give them because I don't work technically with many of my friends.
 I can vouch for them being kind and thoughtful and hard working (and same for them about me) but neither of us really know how well the other works on technical things and so unless they're a close friend I'd probably feel weird referring them.

 What I *have* done (and asked for) is introduced my friends to recruiters, in sort of a "here's my friend they're pretty cool and also interested in your company" and less of a "I recommend this person to work here" kind of way.
-Maybe this is what most referals are anyways, but there you go.
+Even if the most your friend can say about you is that you're a nice person, this is still valuable.
+Very broadly speaking, most companies look for two things: "this person is technically competent" and "this person will work effectively in a team" (i.e. a fancy way of saying "not an asshole").
+A non-technical referral is still useful for the recruiter, since it gives more information about the 'pleasant to work with' point.